chanyoonzhu/leetcode-python/index.md

         - eg: 1577-Number of Ways Where Square of Number Is Equal to Product of Two Numbers

 ## Topological Sort:
     - eg: 207-Course Schedule | 210.
-Course Schedule II
+Course Schedule II; 444-Sequence Reconstruction

 ### Two pointers:
 - classic problems: